noahkw/acmetk/docs/installation.rst

 .. code-block:: bash

-   # create the user
+   # Create the user
    sudo -u postgres createuser acme
-   # create the database
+   # Create the database
    sudo -u postgres createdb acme
-   # give the user a password
+   # Give the user a password
    sudo -u postgres psql
-   # issue the following commands inside the psql prompt
+   # Issue the following commands inside the psql prompt
-   postgres=$ ALTER USER acme WITH ENCRYPTED PASSWORD 'PASSWORD'; # choose a strong password
+   postgres=$ ALTER USER acme WITH ENCRYPTED PASSWORD 'PASSWORD'; # Choose a strong password!
-   # grant the user privileges to access the database acme
+   # Grant the user privileges to access the database acme
    postgres=$ GRANT ALL PRIVILEGES ON DATABASE acme TO acme;

 Now that the database is set up, we can set up the virtual environment, install the package and create